About the 31A (Cambridge) MRC

 The full club Constitution is available from the Secretary, and the club holds an Annual General Meeting, normally in December, that all members are asked to attend.
 As a small club, all members are asked to be available to assist throughout the day of the Club's own exhibition and to be available to assist at some of the exhibitions the club attends with club/members layouts.
 There is also often a need for the loading and unloading of exhibition layouts and we ask all members be prepared to assist where they can.

 Since starting on the exhibition circuit, we feel that the club has built a good reputation for building and operating quality layouts, which we aim to continue.
-To this end any club member wishing to exhibit his/her own layout, must first have it approved by the club, as being of suitable standard.
+To this end we ask that any club member wishing to exhibit his/her own layout under the club banner, lets the Club take a look at it first.

 The club is an opportunity to organise a variety of trips throughout the year, either to visit exhibitions or other places of interest.
 Please remember that these "outings" only go ahead if members are willing to arrange them.